u1qqlv/SURVIV.IO-PRO-HACK/README.md

 4. Go to surviv.io website and press CTRL + F5 to force refresh
 5. Have fun!

+### :information_source: Instructions

+- No menu / You can not change settings
+- Zoom radius regulation by Left shift + Mouse wheel
+- Emotes are available right click
+- The auto aim will aim for closest enemy

 ### :gift: Features

 * New Default Cursor